IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 ![](_attachments/shared-provisioning-2.png)

-!!! warning "Attention"
+!!! warning "WARNING"
-    Warning: if you continue with the following instructions using your _personal_ IBM Cloud account, there is a risk that your account (and credit card associated with that personal account) will be billed for provisioning a VMware Solutions deployment.
+    If you continue with the following instructions using your _personal_ IBM Cloud account, there is a risk that your account (and credit card associated with that personal account) will be billed for provisioning a VMware Solutions deployment.
 To avoid any unwanted charges, ensure that your account is switched to **ITZ-VMWARE** before continuing.

 With your account properly set, you can proceed with configuration and setup of a VMware Solutions Shared plan.
 There are four platforms currently provided for VMware on IBM Cloud: VMware Shared, VMware as a Service, VMware vSphere, and VMware vCenter Server.
 For the purposes of this module, you will be configuring and provisioning a VMware Shared platform.
 As shown in the screenshot below, (4.) select the VMware Shared tile and click Create to continue to the configuration page.